ConsorciAOC/Decidim-Catalunya/README.md

 ### Add Google Tag Manager to admin backoffice

-Deface has a strange fail with nokogiri gem and the overrides with Deface not works with this changes.
+Deface has a strange fail due to nokogiri gem and the overrides with Deface don't work when applied inside the HEAD tag.

+Nokogiri required version >= 1.6.0

+See:
 https://github.com/spree/deface/issues/84
 https://github.com/spree/spree/issues/2633